Mrraph20/Raspberry-Pi-4-Stepping-Motor-With-Ultrasonic-Sensor/README.md

 - Raspberry Pi 4B Rev. 1.2

 A 9V battery can also be used with the power supply board if an adapter is obtained.
+For the ultrasonic sensor, I used the 5V pin from the Pi to VCC, GPIO 23 for Trig, GPIO 24 for Echo, and the GND pin on the Pi for GND.

+##### About the pin usage in the code.
+I used GPIO 23 for both components since in the code I have that pin as OUTPUT for both components to use.

 When compiling the code, run the following commands in terminal at the location of the file:
 ```